-Whether you have prepared a will or not, probate will be initiated to handle all properties, possessions and finances in your name after you have passed.
+Applying for probate helps to handle all properties, possessions and finances in your name after you have passed.
 Probate and administration is basically the process of fairly distributing your estate and all associated assets, typically in accordance with your will.
-For this stage, an executor will need to be appointed to oversee and implement the conditions of your will or arranges made to distribute your assets.
-This can either be a person or an institution your trust to honour every detail of your estate.
-It is important for your administrator to have evidence of they right to process your affairs, this can easily be done through your will or any other legal document.
+For this stage, an executor will need to be appointed to oversee and implement the conditions of your will, this can either be a person or an institution you trust to honour every detail of your estate.
+It is important for your executor to have evidence of their right to process your affairs, this can easily be done through your will or any other legal document.

 Probate with Whiterose Blackmans Solicitors

 When it comes to applying for probate and choosing your trusted administrator, you will need professional legal support from an experienced and dedicated solicitor.
 Our team at Whiterose Blackmans Solicitors LLP can help to arrange the process alongside your will to cover all important aspects of your estate such as financial accounts, properties and business assets.
 If a will is inaccessible then the administrator must be mentioned in an alternate legal document in order for them to have any control over your probate.
 We provide legal assistance on details involving will writing, asset distribution, trusts, property trusts and most of all, inheritance tax.
 There may not always be a tax inheritance to pay but when there is, it is paid by those who you have left your property or money to and Whiterose Blackmans Solicitors LLP are more than capable of dealing with any issues that could occur from your estate’s value.